Need to talk? Call 1800 882 436.

 • human resources department

-They must carry out a risk assessment that considers your pregnancy.
+They must carry out a risk assessment that takes your pregnancy into account.

-By law, employers must make work safe for you and your baby when you are pregnant.
+By law, your employer must make work safe for you and your baby when you are pregnant.

 For more information, contact Safe Work Australia.

-If you are exposed to a toxic product while you are pregnant, don’t panic.
-Generally, it’s only long-term exposure to large quantities of chemicals that can be harmful during pregnancy.
-A one-off exposure is very unlikely to cause any harm.
+If you are exposed to a toxic product while you are pregnant, don't panic.
+Generally, it's only long-term exposure to large amounts of chemicals that are harmful during pregnancy.
+Being exposed once is very unlikely to cause any harm.

 If you are worried, call the Poisons Information Hotline on 13 11 26.